Michael Thorbjornsen: Professional career

 Thorbjornsen finished at the top of the PGA Tour University rankings for 2024, earning him a PGA Tour card for the remainder of 2024 and all of the 2025 season.
 He turned professional in June 2024.
 In his third start, he was runner-up at the John Deere Classic in July 2024.
 Thorbjornsen recorded another runner-up finish in April 2025, at the Corales Puntacana Championship, a stroke behind Garrick Higgo.

+In August 2026, Thorbjornsen won the final edition of the Rocket Classic.
+He finished at 18 under par with a final-round 63 to claim his first career PGA Tour victory by two strokes over runner-up Xander Schauffele at the Detroit Golf Club.